junusheva/ips-arch-project/Readme.md

 ## Part 4, The Median Filter

-In this part of the project, you will have to accelerate execution of an image processing filter, called a median filter.
+In this part of the project, you will have to accelerate the execution of an image processing filter, called a median filter.
 The median filter is used to remove noise from a signal (e.g., a 1D audio signal or a 2D image data signal).
 It does so by replacing each pixel value (or channel value) with a median of neighboring